 J. DONALD COSSAIRT

-is Senior Radiation Safety Officer of the Fermi National Accelerator Laboratory (Fermilab) in Batavia, Illinois.
+is Scientist Emeritus at the Fermi National Accelerator Laboratory (Fermilab) in Batavia, Illinois.
 He received a BA in physics and mathematics from Indiana Central College (now the University of Indianapolis) (1970) and a PhD in experimental nuclear physics from Indiana University Bloomington (1975).
 His career began with a postdoctoral appointment in nuclear physics research at the Texas A&M University Cyclotron Institute.
-He began his transition to health physics with his move to Fermilab in 1978 and has led Fermilab's radiation protection program since 1989.
+He began his transition to health physics with his move to Fermilab in 1978 and led Fermilab's radiation protection program from 1989 to 2020.
 He became certified by the American Board of Health Physics in 1982.
 He is a member of the American Physical Society, a Fellow Member of the Health Physics Society (HPS), and served as a Council Member of NCRP for 12 y before becoming a Distinguished Emeritus Member in 2007.
 His principal interests are in radiation physics and associated instrumentation at particle accelerators.

 ALLEN G. CROFF